-Meas -ure No. Measure Category Focus Lead Authority g Impleme ntation Phase Target Pollution Reduction in the AQMA Progress to Date Estimated Completion Date Comments 3.
-Bicycle Rental Alter- natives to private vehicle use the aim of having a hub in place at Ayr Station by July 2016 which will rent out bikes, and provide information about all forms of active travel and alternatives to private car use Sustainab ility section, Neighbou rhood Services PM and NOX Complete The hub has been facilitating the hire of the abellio bike and go bikes however there are some outstanding issues regarding arrangements around this going forward.
+Meas -ure No. Measure Category Focus Lead Authority Plann ing Phase Impleme ntation Phase Performa Reduction to Date Estimated Completion Date Comments 3.
+Bicycle Rental Alter- natives to private vehicle use the aim of having a hub in place at Ayr Station by July 2016 which will rent out bikes, and provide information about all forms of active travel and alternatives to private car use PM and NOX Complete The hub has been facilitating the hire of the abellio bike and go bikes however there are some outstanding issues regarding arrangements around this going forward.
 It is unclear at present how this will unfold however it is anticipated that bikes will still be available to the public for hire going forward.
+The abellio bikes are no longer being rented via the hub as the hub were asked to pay for providing this service.
+Abellio still have a contractual requirement to provide this bike service from the station, so it is hoped they will do so in future.
+Alternative ways to make the hub fleet of bikes / bikes generally available to workplaces and the public at other locations are now being investigated and arrangements being made through the hub project.

-4. Green Champions Alter- natives to private vehicle use Within the Council our Green Champions Network continues to promote active travel and the council's travel hierarchy.
-Active travel is also being promoted to our 9 secondary schools through the Provost's School Footprint Challenge and to our primary schools through our joint work with the Energy Agency to provide energy lessons and run the calendar competition Sustainab ility section, Neighbou rhood Services ongoing 2018 5.
+Meas -ure No. Measure Category Focus Lead Authority Plann ing Phase Impleme ntation Phase Performa nce Indicator Pollution Reduction to Date Estimated Completion Date Comments 4.
+Green Champions Alter- natives to private vehicle use Within the Council our Green Champions Network continues to promote active travel and the council's travel hierarchy.
+Active travel is also being promoted to our 9 secondary schools through the Provost's School Footprint Challenge and to our primary schools through our joint work with the Energy Agency to provide energy lessons and run the calendar competition Sustainab ility section, Neighbou rhood Services ongoing ongoing 5.
 Promotion of renewable Energy Promoting low emission plants The Energy Agency, who we work in partnership with, have been working with us on the promotion of renewable energy and energy efficiency Sustainab ility section, Neighbou rhood Services ongoing ongoing This contributes to a move away from the burning of fossil fuels and any air quality detriment associated with this